-I am pleased to report that the Secretariat has developed a strong culture of accountability throughout the organisation and wisely continues to use the Internal Audit function as a business improvement tool.
+I am pleased to report that the Secretariat has developed and maintained a strong culture of accountability throughout the organisation and wisely continues to use the Internal Audit function as a business improvement tool.

-In these financially challenging times, I am pleased to report that we achieved all this within our original allocated budget.
+In these financially challenging times, I am pleased to report that we achieved all this within our allocated budget.

 I am grateful to the Assembly Commission for its support and for allowing me to attend its meetings and to contribute to its discussions throughout the year.
 This has continued to be very helpful in providing a broader perspective for the work of SARC.
 The opportunity given to me to meet privately with the Assembly Commission to discuss matters pertaining to SARC has been particularly helpful.

-I would like to thank Leslie Cree MLA, who served as the Commission member on SARC until 2 July 2014, for his valued input and for the level of stability that he brought to the work of SARC.
-I was delighted to welcome Peter Weir MLA to the SARC meeting on 2 October 2014 as the new Commission representative, and I thank him for the helpful contributions that he has already made to SARC.
+I would like to thank Peter Weir MLA, who served as the Commission member on SARC until 18 May 2015, and Pat Ramsey MLA, who served from June to December 2015, for their valued inputs to the work of SARC.
+I am grateful to Sam Gardiner MLA for attending the SARC meeting on 22 March 2016.
 I am also grateful to Bernard Mitchell for his continued support and professionalism as the SARC Independent member